mbodiai/embodied-agents/README.md

 ### Motor Agent

-[Motor Agent](src/mbodied_agents/agents/motion/motor_agent.py) is similar to Language Agent but instead of returning a string, it always returns a list of `Motion`.
+[Motor Agent](mbodied/agents/motion/motor_agent.py) is similar to Language Agent but instead of returning a string, it always returns a `Motion`.
 Motor Agent is generally powered by robotic transformer models, i.e. OpenVLA, RT1, Octo, etc.
 Some small model, like RT1, can run on edge devices.
 However, some, like OpenVLA, are too large to run on edge devices.
-See [OpenVLA Agent](src/mbodied_agents/agents/motion/openvla_agent.py) and an [example OpenVLA server](src/mbodied_agents/agents/motion/openvla_example_server.py)
+See [OpenVLA Agent](mbodied/agents/motion/openvla_agent.py) and an [example OpenVLA server](mbodied/agents/motion/openvla_example_server.py)

+### Sensory Agent

+These agents interact with the environment to collect sensory data.
+They always return a `SensorReading`, which can be various forms of processed sensory input such as images, depth data, or audio signals.

+For example, [object_pose_estimator_3d](mbodied/agents/sense/object_pose_estimator_3d.py) is a sensory agent that senses objects' 3d coordinates as the robot sees.

-### Controls
+### Motions

-The [controls](src/mbodied_agents/types/controls.py) module defines various motions to control a robot as Pydantic models.
+The [motion_controls](mbodied/types/motion_controls.py) module defines various motions to control a robot as Pydantic models.
 They are also subclassed from `Sample`, thus possessing all the capability of `Sample` as mentioned above.
 These controls cover a range of actions, from simple joint movements to complex poses and full robot control.

 ### Hardware Interface

 Mapping robot actions from a model to an action is very easy.
 In our example script, we use a mock hardware interface.
-We also have an [XArm interface](src/mbodied_agents/hardware/xarm_interface.py) as an example.
+We also have an [XArm interface](mbodied/hardware/xarm_interface.py) as an example.

 ### Recorder

-Dataset [Recorder](src/mbodied_agents/data/recording.py) can record your conversation and the robot's actions to a dataset as you interact with/teach the robot.
-You can define any observation space and action space for the Recorder:
+Dataset [Recorder](mbodied/data/recording.py) can record your conversation and the robot's actions to a dataset as you interact with/teach the robot.
+You can define any observation space and action space for the Recorder.

 ```python
 observation_space = spaces.Dict({